-Economic Development and Tourism Promotion Accountability; Authorizing the Auditor General to audit certain accounts and records; prohibiting a tourism promotion agency from expending funds that directly benefit only one business entity; authorizing the Governor or Chief Financial Officer to cease distributing certain tax revenues to certain noncompliant tourism promotion agencies; requiring the governing board of a county to review certain proposed contracts and certifications relating to potential conflicts of interest and mitigation plans, etc.
+Economic Development and Tourism Promotion Accountability; Authorizing the Auditor General to audit certain accounts and records; requiring the Auditor General to conduct certain audits and report to certain persons if certain violations are found; requiring the governing board of a county to review certain proposed contracts and certifications relating to potential conflicts of interest and mitigation plans, etc.

 Bill Text: Web Page | PDF

 • Referred to Commerce and Tourism; Appropriations Subcommittee on Transportation, Tourism, and Economic Development; Appropriations; Rules -SJ 188

 • On Committee agenda-- Commerce and Tourism, 01/29/18, 4:00 pm, 110 Senate Office Building

 • CS by Commerce and Tourism; YEAS 8 NAYS 0 -SJ 242

 • Pending reference review under Rule 4.7(2) - (Committee Substitute)

 • CS by Commerce and Tourism read 1st time -SJ 246

 • Now in Appropriations Subcommittee on Transportation, Tourism, and Economic Development -SJ 242

 • Indefinitely postponed and withdrawn from consideration